ablaom/mlj2/doc/adding_new_models.md

 specified by a model (e.g., what a learner needs to predict or what a transformer needs to transform).
 There is no abstract type for fit-results because these types are generally declared in external packages.
-However, in MLJ superivised learners are parametrized by their fit-result type `R`, for efficient implementation of large ensembles of learners of uniform type.
+However, in MLJ the abstact supervised model type is parametrized by the fit-result type `R`, for efficient implementation of large ensembles of learners of uniform type.

 At present a new model should be declared as a subtype of a leaf in the following abstract model heirachy: